Tunneling effect of fermions in silicene through potential barrier: Conductance

-Our study of transport properties is supplemented by calculating conductance as a function of Fermi energy for various $ V $ and $ L $ to reflect the striking differences between configuration-dependent transmissions in some quantifiable variables.
-The effective conductance is shown in Fig. \ref{fig8} as a function of the Fermi energy $E_F$ for various $V_0$ and $L$ values.
-The conductance begins at zero for $E_F=0$ because the density of states outside the barrier vanishes at this energy.
-In the case where $V_0\leq 30$ meV, the effective conductance increases with some oscillatory behavior that appears with increasing $V_0$.
-When $V_0\geq 100$ meV, however, the conductance exhibits a nonmonotonic dependence on energy that differs significantly from that of $V_0\leq 30$ meV, resulting in more complex behavior.
-As a result, conductance increases with $ E_F $ at first before reaching a local maximum when $E_{F}=\frac{V_{0}}{2}$.
-Then, the conductance starts to decrease with $E_{F}$ as a result of the evolution of the density of states outside and inside the barrier.
-As a result, when the density of states inside the barrier vanishes at $E_F=V_0$, the conductance reaches a nonzero minimum value.
+Our study of transport properties is supplemented by calculating the effective conductance $G_{\text{eff}}$ as a function of Fermi energy for various $ V_0 $ and $ L $ to reflect the striking differences between configuration-dependent transmissions in some quantifiable variables.
+The effective conductance $G_{\text{eff}}$ is shown in Fig. \ref{fig8} as a function of the Fermi energy $E_F$ for various $V_0$ and $L$ values. $G_{\text{eff}}$ begins at zero for $E_F=0$ because the density of states outside the barrier vanishes at this energy.
+In the case where $V_0\leq 30$ meV, $G_{\text{eff}}$ increases with some oscillatory behavior that appears with increasing $V_0$.
+However, when $V_{0}\geq 100$ meV, $G_{\text{eff}}$ displays a nonmonotonic dependence on the energy that differs considerably from that of $V_{0}\leq 30$ meV, leading to more complex behavior.
+Because of this non-monotonic variation, $G_{\text{eff}}$ increases initially with $E_{F}$ to reach a local maximum value when $E_{F}=\frac{V_{0}}{2}$.
+Then, $G_{\text{eff}}$ starts to decrease with $E_{F}$ as a result of the evolution of the density of states outside and inside the barrier.
+As a result, when the density of states inside the barrier vanishes at $E_F=V_0$, $G_{\text{eff}}$ reaches a nonzero minimum value.
 There are superimposed oscillations on this resonant conductance profile, with some local maxima and minima when $E_F<V_0$.
-Furthermore, tunneling effect transmission causes an increase in conductance for energies $E_F $ greater than $V_0 $.
-The sign of the quantity $V_{0}(V_{0}-2E_{F})+(E_{F}^{2}-\Delta _{so}^{2})\cos ^{2}\phi $ changes from positive to negative when $E_{F}=\frac{V_{0}}{2}$.
-Therefore, in \eqref{24} the sine of this quantity will become a hyperbolic sine, and the conductance will become smaller.
+Furthermore, tunneling effect transmission causes an increase in $G_{\text{eff}}$ for energies $E_F $ greater than $V_0 $.
+When $E_{F}=\frac{V_{0}}{2}$, the sign of the quantity $V_{0}(V_{0}-2E_{F})+(E_{F}^{2}-\Delta _{so}^{2})\cos ^{2}\phi$ changes from positive to negative.
+Therefore, in \eqref{24}, the sine of this quantity will become a hyperbolic sine, and $G_{\text{eff}}$ will become smaller.
 Thus, the resistance will increase.
-This will continue until a local minimum is reached at $E_{F}\simeq V_{0}$.
-Because the transmission coefficient tends to unity when $E_F$ is greater than $V_0$, the effective conductance grows proportionally to the Fermi energy, as shown in \eqref{23}.
-However, when the barrier width $L$ is changed, the overall behavior of the effective conductance remains nearly unchanged.
-This behavior is consistent with what has been reported in the literature \cite{Deng,Jalil,Marconcini}.
+This situation will persist until a local minimum is reached at $E_{F}\simeq V_{0}$.
+When $E_{F}$ is greater than $V_{0}$, since the transmission coefficient tends to unity, $G_{\text{eff}}$ grows proportionally to the Fermi energy $E_F$, similarly to \eqref{23}.
+On the other hand, by varying the barrier width $L$, the overall behavior of $G_{\text{eff}}$ remains almost intact, which is consistent with what has been reported in the literature \cite{Deng,Jalil,Marconcini}.